Get A Fast Diesel Smog In Reno

 Reno Diesel Smog

 Trucks, cars, SUVs and recreational vehicles are required to have state smog tests if they are gas powered, diesel powered (up to 14,000 pounds), or are newer vehicles on their third registration.
 Hybrids are exempt from smog testing for five years.
-Nevada Auto Diagnostics can help you with your smog check, and if you don't pass, we can perform the necessary repairs and get you back on the road.
+Nevada Auto Care can help you with your smog check, and if you don't pass, we can perform the necessary repairs and get you back on the road.

 How Do I Pass My State Inspection?
 Frequently Asked Questions